PeterEFrancis/python-course/chapters/4. conditionals/exercises.md

   - 2 - 6: the number is added to the player's turn total and the player's turn continues.
 - **hold** - The turn total is added to the player's score and it becomes the opponent's turn.

-Given a player's score i, the opponent's score j, and the current turn total k, advise a player to "roll" or "hold" according to this "keep pace and end race" policy:
+Given a player's score i, the opponent's score j, and the current turn total k, advise a player to "roll" or "hold" according to this "keep pace and end race" policy (which is within 1% of optimal play):

 - If the player's score i plus the turn total k is greater than or equal to the goal score of 100, hold.
 - Otherwise, if either player has a score greater than or equal to 71, roll.